PollyanaOliveira/PollyanaOliveira/README.md

 #### "...the best things in life from the other side of fear".
 Smith, Will

  - 📍From Campo Grande - MS 🇧🇷
+- 📄 See my <a href="https://gitconnected.com/pollyanaoliveira/resume" target="blank">Curriculum Vitae</a> to get more info

 ## 🖥️ Technologies